albchia/Pixel-Art-Maker/README.md

 > GitHub: link - https://github.com/albchia/Pixel-Art-Maker.git

 For this project the task is to build a single-page web app that allows users to draw pixel art on a customizable canvas.
-It will be given a `starter code`, including `HTML` and `css`, to build the application.
-Through the `javascript code` the user will create a `grid` of squares, representing their `design` and apply `colors` to those squares, to create a digital masterpiece.
+It will be given a `starter code`, including `HTML` and `CSS`, to build the application.
+Through the `JavaScript code` the user will create a `grid` of squares, representing their `design` and apply `colors` to those squares, to create a digital masterpiece.

 The user should be able to:
 1. Dynamically set the size of the `table` as `_N_` by `_M_` grid